 - In Age of Wonders 3 Frostlings still have their mammoths but war elephants are absent,however,playing as the Arch Droid class enables the taming of wild elephants through the use of the befriend animal ability.

 - They also appear in Rome: Total War, with the more advanced types carrying archers on their backs.
 Only Carthage and the Seleucids can train them.

-- In Medieval II elephants are Gamebreakers, hugely effective in combat and capable of charging through enemy lines, flattening everything in front of them.
+- In Medieval II: Total War elephants are Game Breakers, hugely effective in combat and capable of charging through enemy lines, flattening everything in front of them.
 Their only downside is their tendency to go berserk and rampage at random, which is only a problem if you have friendly units nearby.
 The vanilla version has a howdah full of gunners, while cannon and even rocket elephants are also recruitable.
 They make the scripted Timurid Invasion all the more terrifying.

 - Dynasty Warriors - War elephants are generally used as mounts by the Nanman, and sometimes unlockable as a companion animal by the player character.

 - Dwarf Fortress, as of DF:2010, allows elephants to be trained for war.
 Unfortunately, your dwarves can't actually ride them.